 C. difficile is able to infect germ-free mice colonized with human fecal microbial communities without antibiotics.
 To produce gut microbiomes with greater variation than those found in conventional mouse colonies, we colonized germ-free mice with bacteria from human feces (17).
 We inoculated germ-free C57BL/6 mice with homogenized feces from each of 15 human fecal samples via oral gavage.
 These human fecal samples were selected because they represented diverse community structures based on community clustering (18).
 After the gut communities had colonized for two weeks, we confirmed them to be C. difficile negative by culture (19).
 We then surveyed the bacterial members of the gut communities by 16S rRNA gene sequencing of murine fecal pellets (Figure 1A).
 The bacterial communities from each mouse grouped more closely to those communities from mice that received the same human fecal donor community than to the mice who received a different human fecal donor community (Figure 1B).
 The communities were primarily composed of populations of Clostridia, Bacteroidia, Erysipelotrichia, Bacilli, and Gammaproteobacteria.
 However, the gut bacterial communities of each donor group of mice harbored unique relative abundance distributions of the shared bacterial classes.

 Next, we tested this set of mice with their human-derived gut microbial communities for susceptibility to C. difficile infection.
 A typical mouse model of CDI requires pre-treatment of conventional mice with antibiotics, such as clindamycin, to become susceptible to C. difficile colonization (20, 21).
 However, we wanted to avoid modifying the gut communities with an antibiotic to maintain their unique microbial compositions and ecological relationships.
 Since some of these communities came from people at increased risk of CDI, such as recent hospitalization or antibiotic use (18), we tested whether C. difficile was able to infect these mice without an antibiotic perturbation.
 We hypothesized that C. difficile would be able to colonize the mice who received their gut communities from a donor with a perturbed community.
 Mice were challenged with 103 C. difficile RT027 clinical isolate spores.
 The mice were followed for 10 days post-challenge, and their stool was collected and plated for C. difficile colony forming units (CFU) to determine the extent of the infection.
 Surprisingly, communities from all donors were able to be colonized (Figure 2).
-Two mice were able to resist C. difficile colonization, both received their community donor N1, which may be attributed to experimental variation since this group also had more mice.
+Two mice were able to resist C. difficile colonization, both received their community from Donor N1, which may be attributed to experimental variation since this group also had more mice.
 By colonizing germ-free mice with different human fecal communities, we were able to generate diverse gut communities in mice, which were susceptible to C. difficile infection without further modification of the gut community.